Ann Maria Nankabirwa

 Ann Maria Nankabirwa (born 20 May 1975) is a Ugandan politician and engineer.
-She is the district woman representative of Kyankwanzi for the 9th and 10th Parliament of Uganda.
+She was the district woman representative of Kyankwanzi for the 9th and 10th Parliament of Uganda.

 She is affiliated to the National Resistance Movement political party.
 She was the aspiring Woman MP 2021–2026, for Kyankwanzi under the National Resistance Movement political party for the eleventh Parliament of Uganda, however, she lost the elections.